prajwal309/EngagingTutorials/ReadMe.md

 python Launcher.py
 ```

-Now to see your jobs
+Now to see if your jobs have been properly submitted:

+>>> squeue -u username

+To kill the jobs:

+>>> scancel -u username

+To find the time limit and the nodes available:

+>>> sinfo

 ## Specs